Aidagorgani/HTML-Basics/README.md

 # HTML-Basics
-it was a practice on HTML basic syntax.
+It was a practice on HTML basic syntax.